xerial/sbt-jcheckstyle/README.md

 To configure Java code style, edit `jcheckStyleConfig` setting.
 In default, it uses Google's Java style:

 ```
-jcheckStyleConfig := "google" // or "facebook", "sun", or path to your checkstyle.xml
+jcheckStyleConfig := "google" // or "facebook", "sun" or path to your checkstyle.xml
 ```

 Here is the list of the available styles: